 The Neil Maya Quartet launched this project in November 2018 at the Teignmouth Jazz Festival with Neil on saxes, Gav Martin on keys, Kev Sanders on double bass and Preston Prince on drums.

-in early 2019.
-For all the quartet's gigs check out the gig diary
+For all the quartet's gigs including for this new project check out the gig diary

 Playlist So Far:

-All Blues and So What by Miles Davis,
+All Blues, So What and Blue in Green by Miles Davis,

 Take Five and Blue Rondo Ala Turk, from the Dave Brubeck quartet,